 Agriculture Commission and MI Dept. of Agriculture and Rural Development Seeking Public Input on Agricultural Management Practices

-LANSING, Mich. – Today, the Michigan Commission of Agriculture and Rural Development and the Michigan Department of Agriculture and Rural Development (MDARD) announced the annual review period for the proposed drafts of the 2021 Generally Accepted Agricultural and Management Practices (GAAMPs).
-Comments will be accepted via email, mail and a virtual public meeting that is scheduled for October 1, 2020.
+LANSING, Mich. - Today, the Michigan Commission of Agriculture and Rural Development and the Michigan Department of Agriculture and Rural Development (MDARD) announced the annual review period for the proposed drafts of the 2022 Generally Accepted Agricultural and Management Practices (GAAMPs).
+Comments will be accepted via email, mail and a virtual public meeting scheduled for August 25, 2021.

 The GAAMPs are reviewed each year by committees comprised of various experts and revised or updated, as necessary.
 All proposed GAAMPs changes are reviewed and approved by the Michigan Commission of Agriculture and Rural Development.

-Public comment will be taken on proposed changes to the following GAAMPs: Manure Management and Utilization; Care of Farm Animals; Site Selection and Odor Control for New and Expanding Livestock Facilities; and Farm Markets.
-The GAAMPs regarding Pesticide Utilization and Pest Control; Nutrient Utilization; Cranberry Production; and Irrigation Water Use have no proposed changes for 2021.
+All eight GAAMPs are available for public comment; Manure Management and Utilization; Care of Farm Animals; Site Selection and Odor Control for New and Expanding Livestock Facilities; Farm Markets; Pesticide Utilization and Pest Control; Nutrient Utilization; Cranberry Production; and Irrigation Water Use.

 - Email to MDARD-RTF@Michigan.gov